manik-18/TrustMintDAO/README.md

 - **Decentralized File Storage:** Trust Mint utilizes IPFS for decentralized storage, offering improved redundancy and availability.
 This distributed approach ensures that files remain accessible even if individual nodes go offline.

 - **Transparent and Auditable:** Trust Mint's blockchain-based system allows for transparent and auditable file history.
-Each transaction and modification made to the files is recorded on the blockchain, providing an immutable record of changes.
+Each transaction and modification made to the files are recorded on the blockchain, providing an immutable record of changes.

 - **User-Friendly Interface:** Trust Mint provides an intuitive and user-friendly interface built with React JS.
 The interface allows users to easily upload, store, and access their files, making the file management experience seamless and enjoyable.